danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ![Ouroboros](https://en.wikipedia.org/wiki/Ouroboros#/media/File:Chrysopoea_of_Cleopatra_1.png)
 :    *Figure 3.0: Early alchemical ouroboros illustration with the words ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century)*

-Loops and other recursive functions offer alternative imaginaries, as for instance in the case of the ancient image of a snake or serpent eating its own tail.
+Loops offer alternative imaginaries, as for instance in the case of the ancient image of a snake or serpent eating its own tail.
 The *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and thus stands for the ability of processes to renew themselves infinitely.
 Aside from autocannibalism and alchemy, loops are related to procedures of control and automation, and are mirrored in repetitive procedures in everyday situations.
-In computer programming, a loop allows repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
+The logic can be demonstrated in the following paradoxical word-play: "The next sentence is true.
+The previous is false".[^Hofstadter] In computer programming, a loop allows repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
 Indeed a loop becomes an infinite (or endless) loop if a condition never becomes false.
-The logic can be demonstrated in the following paradoxical word-play: "The next sentence is true.
-The previous is false".[^Hofstadter]

 It was mathematician and writer Augusta Ada Byron Lovelace who first introduced the concept of a programmatic loop in the early nineteenth century.
 She recognised that there were repeatable operations in the conceptual design of the first automatic, general-purpose computing machine ever designed, namely Charles Babbage's Analytical Engine.
 A loop which she called a 'cycle' appears in her "Note G" on the Analytical Engine,[^Ada] in which she describes the program procedures, also called the Bernoulli numbers program, as in the diagram below.
 It utilises two loops to indicate the repetition of a set of instructions with conditions,[^Kim] thereby minimizing efforts to write a repeatable operation in duplicate.

 ![ada lovelace](http://media.factmyth.com/2015/10/ada-lovelace-bernoulli-note-g.jpg)
 :    *Figure 3.1: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace*

-The concept of a loop in contemporary programming is highly influenced by these early insights into the handling of repeated machine operations expressed in a diagramatic manner.
+The idea of a loop in contemporary programming is highly influenced by these early insights into the handling of repeated machine operations expressed in a diagramatic manner.
 High-level programming languages such as `p5.js` include a loop function, allowing a fragment of source code to be repeatedly executed, as in the example of the `draw()` function that will run continuously until the program is stopped.
 We will continue with further examples but suffice to say that loops are among the most basic and powerful of programming concepts.

 The example we use centrally in this chapter is the graphical spinning wheel icon of a so-called 'throbber'[^throbber] that indicates when a computer program is performing an action such as downloading content or performing intensive calculations.
-We find this to be an especially evocative symbol as it stands for the hidden processes and the complexity of multiple temporalities that are running during a given computational operation.
-We use this to guide the programming tasks, but also because it acts as a cultural object for us to think through the idea of loops more conceptually.
+We find this to be an evocative symbol as it stands for the hidden processes and the complexity of multiple temporalities that are running during any given computational operation.
+We use this to guide the programming tasks, but also because it acts as a suitable cultural object for us to think through the idea of loops more conceptually.

 #### 3.1.1 Start()
 We usually encounter the ubiquitous spinning icon during the loading and streaming of data content.
-It shows that a certain operation is in progress, but what exactly and how long it will take is not at all clear.
+It shows that a certain operation is in progress, but what exactly is happening and how long this will take is not at all clear.
 There is no indication of progress or status — as with a progress bar for instance.
 We see the icon spinning but it explains little about the background activities or timespan.
-By learning to program a throbber, and in turn the artwork *Asterisk Painting* by John P. Bell that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started, the idea is to gain insight into some of the background operations of computational processes.
-With these examples, we can gain an understanding of the temporality of computation and the way programming employs loop structures.
+By learning to program a throbber — and in turn *Asterisk Painting* by John P. Bell that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — the idea is to gain insight into the way programming employs loop structures, and at the same time better understand some of the temporal operations of computational processes.

 ### 3.2 Decode
-Here we move from programming static objects such as shapes to a mixture of both static and moving objects.
-If we assume the shape to be a circle we join it up here, and spin it, as if eating its own tail.
+So in this chapter we move from programming static objects such as shapes to a mixture of both static and moving objects.
+If we assume the shape to be a circle we join it up here, and spin it, as if it were eating its own tail.

 ![2.3](ch3_2.png)
 <iframe src="https://gitlab.com/siusoon/Aesthetic_Programming_Book/blob/master/sample_codes/p5_SampleCode/ch3_InfiniteLoops/sketch3_1/index.html"></iframe>
 *Figure 3.2: The runme of sample code - sketch 3_1*

-By examining the RUNME (ref) of a simple throbber, can you describe the different elements of the work and imagine how they operate computationally in human language.
+By examining the RUNME (ref) of a simple throbber, can you describe the different elements and imagine how they operate computationally in your own words.

-- **Speculation** - based on what you see on the screen:
+- **Speculation**
-    - Describe you see/experience on the screen?
+    - Based on what you see/experience on the screen, describe:
-        - What are the elements on the screen?
+        - What are the elements?
-        - What are moving and not moving?
+        - What is moving and not moving?
-        - How many ellipses at the center?
+        - How many ellipses are there at the center?
         - Try to resize the window and see what happens?
     - Further questions:
-        - how to set the background color?
+        - how do you set the background color?
-        - how does an ellipse rotate?
+        - how does the ellipse rotate?
-        - how to make a ellipse fades out and rotates to the next position?
+        - how can you make the ellipse fade out and rotate to the next position?
-        - how to position the static yellow lines, as well as the moving ellipses?
+        - how can you position the static yellow lines, as well as the moving ellipses?
 - **Experimentation**
-    - Change some of the code parameters
     - Try to change some of the parameters e.g. `background()`, `framerate()`, `drawElements()`
-    - There are some new functions are used, can you check that out in the `p5.js` reference? (e.g. `push()`, `pop()`, `translate()`, `rotate()`)
+    - There are some new functions used, can you check these out in the `p5.js` reference? (e.g. `push()`, `pop()`, `translate()`, `rotate()`)
 - **Mapping**
-    - Map some of the elements from #1 at the source code level
+    - Map some of the elements from #1 at the source code level [don't get this? /g]
-    - Can you identify the part/block of the code responds to the elements that you have speculated before?
+    - Can you identify the part/block of code that responds to the elements that you have speculated on earlier?
-- **Technical question/issues**
+- **Technical questions/issues**
-    - `let cir = 360/num*(frameCount%num);` <br> What does this line means? (can check with [Golan Levin's tutorial](https://www.youtube.com/watch?v=r5Iy3v1co0A) on the modulo operator <span class="ref">(ref. https://www.youtube.com/watch?v=r5Iy3v1co0A)</span>.
+    - `let cir = 360/num*(frameCount%num);` <br> What does this line mean? (can check with [Golan Levin's tutorial](https://www.youtube.com/watch?v=r5Iy3v1co0A) on the modulo operator <span class="ref">(ref. https://www.youtube.com/watch?v=r5Iy3v1co0A)</span>.
-- **Other conceptul questions**
+- **Other conceptual questions**
     - Where do you often see this icon?
     - What do you know about this icon?
-    - What you can't see in this icon?
+    - What can't you see?

 #### 3.2.1 Source Code